Curves are algebraic $K(\pi,1)$: theoretical and practical aspects: Introduction

 Cohomology theories come in various flavours: while some, like group cohomology, can be defined in a very straightforward manner by constructing an explicit cochain complex, others, like étale cohomology, have no easier known definition than the one using the abstract machinery of derived functors.
 The mere computability (in the computer theoretic sense) of étale cohomology groups was only proven a few years ago by Madore and Orgogozo \cite[Th.
 0.1]{mo}, using fibrations by affine curves.
 Their proof relies on the fact that affine curves belong to a specific class of connected schemes, called $K(\pi,1)$ schemes, for which the étale cohomology of a locally constant sheaf with invertible torsion is isomorphic to the Galois cohomology of the associated $\pi_1$-module.

+Constructions of $K(\pi,1)$ neighbourhoods have been studied since the advent of étale cohomology, when Artin used them to prove a comparison theorem between the étale cohomology of a variety over the complex numbers and the singular cohomology of its analytification \cite[XI, Th.
+4.4]{sga43}.
+Such neighbourhoods were also constructed by Achinger more recently in the context of log smooth schemes, to prove a comparison theorem between étale cohomology and the cohomology of Faltings' topos used in $p$-adic Hodge theory \cite[Th.
+9.5]{achinger_compositio}.

+A few years later, Achinger proved using higher ramification theory that any connected affine scheme of positive characteristic is a $K(\pi,1)$ scheme \cite[Th.
+1.1]{achinger_Kpi1}.
+Concerning projective schemes, there are far fewer positive results.
 It is a classical fact that all smooth connected curves over separably closed fields except $\PP^1$ are $K(\pi,1)$ schemes.
 In this article, we prove that this is more generally true for any geometrically connected curve over any field, as soon as each of its geometric irreducible components has nonzero geometric genus.
 This is done in \Cref{sec:kpi1} using trivialising coverings explicitly described in \Cref{sec:Galoiscov}.

+\begin{theorem} Let $X$ be a geometrically connected curve over a field $k$.
+Denote by $\bar k$ an algebraic closure of $k$.
+If the geometric genus of every irreducible component of $X\times_k \bar k$ is nonzero then $X$ is a $K(\pi,1)$ scheme. \end{theorem}

-Moreover, the automorphism groups of these coverings allow to compute the cohomology of locally constant étale sheaves of $\ZZ/n\ZZ$-modules, as well as the associated cup-products.
-Using technical results on profinite group cohomology presented in \Cref{sec:galoiscoh}, we state explicit results on the computation of such cup-products in \Cref{sec:cup}, when the base field $k$ has cohomological dimension 0 or 1 and $\HH^1(k,\ZZ/n\ZZ)$ is finite.
+Moreover, the automorphism groups of these coverings allow to compute the cohomology of locally constant étale sheaves of $\ZZ/n\ZZ$-modules, as well as the associated cup products.
+Using technical results on profinite group cohomology presented in \Cref{sec:galoiscoh}, we state explicit results on the computation of such cup products in \Cref{sec:cup}, when the base field $k$ has cohomological dimension 0 or 1 and $\HH^1(k,\ZZ/n\ZZ)$ is finite.
 This allows to replace étale cohomology not only with profinite group cohomology, but with finite group cohomology, which is easily computable.
 While the emphasis in the whole article lies on explicit constructions, the computations we present can easily be turned into an algorithm, though it might not be efficient enough to be used in practice.